bjosv/kubectl-rediscluster/README.md

 # kubectl-rediscluster

 A kubectl plugin for inspecting your Redis Clusters deployed in Kubernetes.
-The plugin will collect information from the K8s API, and by connecting to Redis instances within the pods.
+The plugin will collect information from the K8s API, and by querying the Redis instances within the pods.

 The plugin expects a K8s Service to be able to find out which Pods that runs Redis in cluster mode.